kuritaka/kuritaka/README.md

 # I'm Takaaki Kurihara.
 Please call me Taka.

-- I'm IT Infrastracture Engineer in Japan
+- I'm IT Infrastructure Engineer in Japan
 - Working at Trading Systems | Low Latency
 - 15+ years of experience in Linux, Windows, Networking, and Storage.
 - 15+ years of experience in designing, building and maintaining a highly reliable infrastructure